Runic-Studios/RunicRealms/README.md

 ### External Libraries
 "Runic Realms" leverages several external libraries to function seamlessly.
 Ensure these are included in your build path:
+ModelEngine: Description and usage
+MythicMobs: Description and usage

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgments
 We at Runic Realms would like to acknowledge contributors Destiny, BoboBalloon, Excel, and H1dden

-ModelEngine: Description and usage
-MythicMobs: Description and usage